jeynek/hass_cozylife_local_pull/README.md

 # hass_cozylife_local_pull — CozyLife Local Control for Home Assistant (fork)

-A fork of the original hass_cozylife_local_pull integration with fixes and added support for temperature and humidity sensors.
+An AI Slop fork of the original hass_cozylife_local_pull integration with fixes and added support for temperature and humidity sensors.
 This fork focuses on stability, modern Home Assistant APIs, and better local reliability.

 NOTE: This is a custom integration for Home Assistant.
 It is installed into the `custom_components` folder and is not part of core Home Assistant.